-All revenues in 2014 dollars
+All revenues in 2026 dollars

-Does not include other agency improvements

-Capital Revenue Shortfall
+Revenue Shortfall

-The approximately $ XXX million shortfall in funding would primarily affect the ability of the city to fund all of the identified capital improvement projects during the planning period.
+The approximately $228 million shortfall in funding would primarily affect the ability of the city to fund all the identified capital improvement projects during the planning period.
 As evidenced by the formation of the Transportation Benefit District, the City is committed to funding the existing maintenance and operations programs needed to preserve the integrity, safety, and efficiency of its existing transportation system.
 The maintenance and operations cost will expand with transportation system improvements and the future annexation of the City’s unincorporated UGA.

-Maintenance and Operations Revenue Shortfall

-The financial forecast shows an approximately $ XXX shortfall for funding the 20-year maintenance and operations program needs.
-General citywide maintenance and operations programs will not balance with forecasted revenues over the life of the plan; however, the city will review and adjust the maintenance and operation programs on an annual basis to balance with anticipated dedicated revenues.

 Potential Options to Balance the Plan

 As noted above, projected existing revenue sources would allow the city to fund the majority of the identified transportation improvement projects and program costs.
 The City could address this shortfall through delaying lower priority projects or increasing revenue allocations from discretionary sources, primarily the General Fund.